mesumitkumarsk/GUVI-codekata/README.md

 # GUVI - Codekata

-This repository contains solutions for various questions available on the Codekata platform hosted by Guvi.in.
+This repository contains solutions for **GUVI Courses** questions available on the Codekata platform hosted by guvi.com.
 Specifically tailored for students at **Galgotias University**, the repository covers topics, including
 <br>1. **Gu - Introduction To Oops: Unit 1**
 <br>2. **Gu - Inheritance And Exception Handling: Unit 2**.